whitneyburton/portfolios/students/1610-front/chelle-tuerk/20170303-chelle-tuerk-m3.md

 ### Playing a Part

 My role in supporting Turing bleeds into everything I do.
 I eat, sleep, and breathe code and that is directly related to Turing.
 I actually had an Engineer at Pandora reach out to me on LinkedIn asking for my thoughts, as his wife was considering applying.
 I have nothing but praise for my school.

-###### I attend Meetups and represent the Turing community and a member that 'shows up' and is proud to be a student at Turing.
+I attend Meetups and represent the Turing community and a member that 'shows up' and is proud to be a student at Turing.
+Lastly, my favorite way that supports Turing as a whole indirectly is attending Demo Nights.
+It's amazing to see other students work and how they got there, thanks to Turing.
 ------------------

 ## Final Review